-Fahad is a Recommended Lawyer in the 2020 edition of The Legal 500 in the areas of Immigration: Human Rights, Appeals & Overstay / London and Civil Liberties & Human Rights / London.
+Fahad is a Recommended Lawyer in the 2023 and 2020 editions of The Legal 500 in the areas of Immigration: Human Rights, and Civil Liberties/ London.

 Fahad qualified as a solicitor in 2009 having studied law at University College Dublin and De Paul University, Chicago.
 He obtained an LLM in International Human Rights Law from the National University of Ireland, Galway.

 Fahad is accredited as a Senior Caseworker under the Law Society’s Immigration and Asylum Accreditation Scheme, a stringent process involving exams and regular re-accreditation.
 He is an experienced advocate at both the First-Tier Tribunal and the Upper Tribunal.

 Fahad specialises in complex cases involving political asylum, terrorism and national security, criminal deportation, human rights claims and citizenship challenges.